NaturalHistoryMuseum/scratchpads2-chef/README.md

 ---------------
 If using this setup in your production environment, you will need to create the nodes prior to bootstrapping them.
-I would recommend installing Debian using the Netinstallation disc, and then installing the following packages:
+I would recommend installing Debian using the Netinstallation disc, and then:
+- Install the following packages:
-- sudo
+-- sudo
-- openssh-server
+-- openssh-server
-- ca-certificates
+-- ca-certificates
+- Add the user to the sudo group and configure sudo to not require passwords for the sudo group (ssh keys are recommended instead).
+- Copy your ssh keys from your chef workstation (ssh-copy-id).
+- Copy the encrypted_data_bag_secret file to
+/etc/chef/encrypted_data_bag_secret.

 Chef server
 -----------